Metro Rail Prevention of overcrowding | Emergency Evacuation | Supervision of train movements

 (b) switching out some or all of the inward Automatic Fare Collection barriers. and

 (c) instructing the ticket sales staff to cease selling tickets.

-(3) If despite all measure referred to in sub-rule (2) overcrowding develops in the concourse, passengers shall be advised to leave the station, and the station entrances may need to be closed.
+(3) If despite all measures referred to in sub-rule (2) overcrowding develops in the concourse, passengers shall be advised to leave the station, and the station entrances may need to be closed.

 (4) When train services are restored, the restrictive measures may be progressively or completely removed depending upon the level of train services available.

-Emergency Evacuation – (1) The Station Controller shall control the evacuation from the Station Control Room in the event of evacuation of the station becoming necessary as a result of cessation of train services, risk of fire or any other emergency –
+(1) The Station Controller shall control the evacuation from the Station Control Room in the event of evacuation of the station becoming necessary as a result of the cessation of train services, risk of fire, or any other emergency –

 (a) all automatic fare collection barriers shall be set to open freely in the exit direction and the station staff deployed to assist in passenger evacuation.